raphCode/master-thesis-muzero/theory.typ

 One MCTS iteration is concluded by backpropagating $V(s_L)$ up in the tree.
-All edges on the search path are updated so that $Q(s, a)$ represents the average !v of all simulations that passed through it, like described in @sec_mcts.
+All edges on the search path are updated so that $Q(s, a)$ represents the average !v of all simulations that passed through it, like described in @sec_mcts_backprop.

 To decide on a move to play in !s $s_p$, a search tree is initialized with the root !n corresponding to $s_p$.